Please ensure Javascript is enabled for purposes of website accessibility Accreditation | University of West Florida

 Supporting Documentation

 The Professional Education Unit (the Unit) monitors candidate performance throughout a student’s program and following program completion.
-Assessing candidate performance enables the Unit to identify practices we are doing well and areas that can be improved upon.
+Assessing candidate performance enables the Unit to identify practices we are doing well and areas for improvement.